kaaveland/kaaveland.github.io/content/posts/2025-01-04-mutual-recursion-for-fun-and-profit.md

 In fact, this problem is over-constrained, and we don't need every input value we're provided with to solve it, exactly like with the instruction/opcode-mapping from earlier.
 For example, we can remove the 9 from the last cell, and the 9 next to 41 near the bottom, and it'll still work.
+There are some improvements we could use here to make the solver a little more powerful.
+Namely, when we eliminate, we should check if it is the case that there exists some possibility in the row, column, or square that has not yet been chosen, but is the only location for that possibility within its row, column or square.

-If, on the other hand, the problem is under-constrained, we'll need to try to apply some choices and just see if they work out, and currently the design we made won't support that.
+If, after doing that we find a problem that is under-constrained, we'll need to try to apply some choices and just see if they work out, and currently the design we made won't support that.
 We will need to modify it so that `choose` tells us whether the puzzle is still possible to solve, by identifying that a contradiction has happened, or whether all possible choices for some `K` have disappeared.
 I might do a followup on that later.

 There's a bit of additional code that was required for making it take input from stdin, which is available in a little